The Ronald Reagan Myth

 in indicted in the Teapot Dome scandal.

-The Reagan administration had secret
+The Reagan administration had secret plans

-created by the coup had been selected and included Richard Cheney.
+by the coup had been selected and included Richard Cheney.

 Reagan's decision to send troops to Lebanon